Björk: 2007–2010: Volta

 Announced via an eBay auction, a new Björk track was revealed under the title "Náttúra".
 Björk commented the song was intended "to encourage active support for a more environmental approach to Iceland's natural resources."

-The song was initially labelled as a new single by Björk, with backing vocals from Radiohead frontman Thom Yorke.
-Björk's official website later stated that the single would be released on 27 October 2008 through iTunes, but the track was eventually made available at nattura.grapewire.net, exclusively.
+The song was initially labelled as a new single by Björk with backing vocals from Radiohead frontman Thom Yorke.
+Björk's official website later stated that the single would be released on 27 October 2008 through iTunes, but the track was eventually made available exclusively at nattura.grapewire.net.
 In a statement released by bjork.com, a limited edition box set titled Voltaïc from One Little Indian Records was announced, with a release date in North America of 20 April 2009 (later delayed to mid-June).
 The release consists of various live recordings of performances in Paris and Reykjavík.
 The live set was also recorded at the Olympic Studio in London.
-The first disc is audio of songs from the Volta tour performed live at Olympic Studios; the second disc contains video of the Volta tour live in Paris and live in Reykjavík; the third disc contains "The Volta Videos" and the video competition, while the fourth is The Volta Mixes CD.
+The first disc is audio of songs from the Volta tour performed live at Olympic Studios; the second disc contains video of the Volta tour live in Paris and live in Reykjavík; the third disc contains "The Volta Videos" and the video competition; the fourth is The Volta Mixes CD.

 In May 2010, the Royal Swedish Academy of Music announced that Björk was to receive the Polar Music Prize alongside Ennio Morricone.
-A month later, Björk, along with Dirty Projectors, announced that they would be collaborating on a joint EP, titled Mount Wittenberg Orca, which was released on 30 June, to raise money for marine conservation.
+A month later, Björk, along with Dirty Projectors, announced that they would be collaborating on a joint EP titled Mount Wittenberg Orca, which was released on 30 June, to raise money for marine conservation.
 In September 2010, Björk released "The Comet Song" as part of the soundtrack for the movie Moomins and the Comet Chase.
 Also in 2010, she dueted with fellow Icelander (and One Little Indian labelmate) Ólöf Arnalds on a track called "Surrender" from Arnalds's new album, Innundir skinni, and performed a duet with Anohni on the Antony and the Johnsons album Swanlights.
 The song is titled "Flétta".
-On 20 September 2010, Björk performed her version of "Gloomy Sunday" at designer Alexander McQueen's memorial in St. Paul's cathedral in London.
-On 7 December 2010, a previously unreleased song, called "Trance", was released by Björk as the backing track of a short film made by Nick Knight, titled "To Lee, with Love", as a tribute to McQueen, with whom Björk collaborated on multiple occasions.
+On 20 September 2010, Björk performed her version of "Gloomy Sunday" at designer Alexander McQueen's memorial in St. Paul's Cathedral in London.
+On 7 December 2010, a previously unreleased song called "Trance" was released by Björk as the backing track of a short film made by Nick Knight titled "To Lee, with Love", as a tribute to McQueen, with whom Björk collaborated on multiple occasions.

 2011–2016: Biophilia and Vulnicura

 Björk appeared on Átta Raddir, one of Jónas Sen's TV shows.
 The episode aired on 27 February 2011.
-The shows are produced by the Icelandic National Broadcasting Service.
+The shows are produced by RÚV, Iceland's public broadcasting service.
 In the show Björk performed eight songs, including "Sun in My Mouth", which had not previously been performed live.